Aliases for ENTPD4 Gene

 GeneCards Summary for ENTPD4 Gene

 ENTPD4 (Ectonucleoside Triphosphate Diphosphohydrolase 4) is a Protein Coding gene.
-Among its related pathways are Lysosome and Pyrimidine metabolism (KEGG).
-GO annotations related to this gene include hydrolase activity and uridine-diphosphatase activity.
-An important paralog of this gene is ENTPD3.
+Among its related pathways are Lysosome and Metabolism of nucleotides.
+Gene Ontology (GO) annotations related to this gene include hydrolase activity and uridine-diphosphatase activity.
+An important paralog of this gene is ENTPD7.